zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 :::info
 For more information, see [Import and configure an existing certificate](./import-certificates.md).
 :::
-2. If your existing certificates are self-signed (Q2) and your target environment is production (Q3), we strongly recommend that you acquire new certificates from your trusted CA.
+2. If your existing certificates are self-signed (see Question 2) and your target environment is production (see Question 3), we strongly recommend that you acquire new certificates from your trusted CA.

-3. Depending on your target environment type (Q3) - DEV/TEST or PROD, you can create your certificates (self-signed option) or acquire a new ones from a trusted CA.
+3. Depending on your target environment type (see Question 3) - DEV/TEST or PROD, you can create your certificates (self-signed option) or acquire a new ones from a trusted CA.

-4. If you plan to use z/OS keyring you'd need to generate JCEKS type of certificate.
-On contrary, if you prefer to store your certificates in a keystore/truststore pair, you'd need to generate PKCS12 type of certificate.
+4. If you plan to use z/OS keyring you need to generate JCEKS type of certificate.
+If you prefer to store your certificates in a keystore/truststore pair, you need to generate PKCS12 type of certificate.

 :::note
 If you plan for production deployment and need to acquire certificates from a trusted CA, follow the same rule to decide what type of certificate to request from the CA.